steelcracker/AltsFinder/README.md

 ### Help
 There is an embedded help at the addon options screen (look for tabs' drop-down menus).
-You can also refer to the [wiki pages](https://github.com/steelcracker/AltsFinder/wiki).
+You can also refer to the [Wiki pages](https://github.com/steelcracker/AltsFinder/wiki).

 ### Translation
-Please use the [Localization App](https://www.wowace.com/projects/altsfinder/localization) on WoWAce to translate.
+Please use the [localization app](https://www.wowace.com/projects/altsfinder/localization) on WoWAce to translate.

 ### Feedback
 If you have an issue or a feature suggestion, please use the [issue tracker](https://github.com/steelcracker/AltsFinder/issues).
+You can also use project's [forum thread](https://authors.curseforge.com/forums/world-of-warcraft/official-addon-threads/general-addons/237326-altsfinder) or contact me directly.